 - Participants must be active MassAIMH Members.
 To learn how to become a MassAIMH member, click here

 - The Reflective Consultation offering is encouraged for practitioners who have little or no access to RC at their workplace.
-Master’s prepared professionals who supervise infant/early childhood professionals and are ready to implement reflective supervision within their programs are encouraged to apply.
+Professionals who supervise infant/early childhood professionals and are ready to implement reflective supervision within their programs are also encouraged to apply.

-- We recognize that many infant/early childhood professionals without a Master’s degree possess the knowledge and values inherent in reflective practice.
-A Master’s degree is NOT required to participate in the Reflective Consultation offering.
-We encourage anyone interested to complete the interest application (see below) and emphasize your background, training, experience, and/or personal/professional insights that have led to your interest in participating in the RC offering.
+- We encourage anyone interested to complete the interest application (see below) and emphasize your background, training, experience, and/or personal/professional insights that have led to your interest in participating in the RC offering.